Facts About Spinel Gemstones

 Spinel Argentium Silver Textured Ring By Artist Lisa Ramos | MONOLISA Jewelry Designs | From Blog Article Facts About Spinel Gemstones

-If you are not familiar with spinel gemstones you are not alone.
-When I first started hand making jewelry I too was unfamiliar with spinel gemstones.
-Through researching and satisfying my curiosity I discovered some interesting facts about the spinel gemstone.
-The more I started learning and exploring the array of colorful spinel gems I was hooked.
-Not before long I started using the durable stones in my one of kind MONOLISA Ring Collection.
-This month I am sharing with readers the history behind the stone, its meaning, the stone formation, the beautiful gem color options and some interesting gemstone facts.
-Let's take a look at this cool gemstone.
+If you are not familiar with spinel gemstones, you are not alone.
+When I first started hand making jewelry, I too was unfamiliar with spinel gemstones.
+Through researching and satisfying my curiosity, I discovered some interesting facts about the spinel gemstone.
+The more I started learning and exploring the array of colorful spinel gems, I was hooked.
+Not before long, I started using the durable stones in my one-of-a-kind MONOLISA Ring Collection.

-Where was The First Spinel Gemstone Found?
+Where Was the First Spinel Gemstone Found?

-How is a Spinel Gemstone Formed?
+How Is a Spinel Gemstone Formed?

-What are the Color Options of a Spinel?
+What Are the Color Options of a Spinel?

 4mm Spinel Argentium Silver Ring By Artist Lisa Ramos | MONOLISA Jewelry Designs | From Blog Article Facts About Spinel Gemstones

-What is the meaning of a Spinel Gemstone?
+What Is the Meaning of a Spinel Gemstone?

-What is the Largest Spinel in the World?
+What Is the Largest Spinel in the World?

 The largest known spinel gemstone is the Samarian Spinel.
 This gemstone beauty weighs 500 carats.